 The Company also tests goodwill for impairment when an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying value.
 The Company uses quantitative assessments and qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
-If the Company chooses to perform a qualitative fast value test is performed.
+If the Company chooses to perform a qualitative assessment and concludes that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, a further quantitative fair value test is performed.
 We recognize an impairment charge if the carrying amount of a reporting unit exceeds its fair value.
 The market approach is used for estimating the fair values for our reporting units.
 Under the market approach, we estimate the fair value based on market multiples of earnings derived from comparable publicly traded companies with operating and investment characteristics similar to the reporting unit.
 It is reasonably possible that the judgments and estimates used could change in future periods.